A Man on the Inside

-A Man on the Inside is an American comedy television series created by Michael Schur and starring Ted Danson as a retiree-turned-amateur private investigator.
-It is based on the 2020 documentary film The Mole Agent by Maite Alberdi.
+A Man on the Inside is an American comedy television series created by Michael Schur and starring Ted Danson as a retiree turned amateur private investigator.
+It is based on the 2020 documentary film The Mole Agent directed by Maite Alberdi.

 The series premiered on November 21, 2024, receiving critical acclaim.
-It was renewed for a second season in December of that year, with the second season then being released on November 20, 2025.
+It was renewed for a second season in December of that year; it was subsequently released on November 20, 2025.
+In February 2026, the series was renewed for a third and final season.